-New year holiday announced in UAE - East Coast Daily English
+New Year holiday announced in UAE - East Coast Daily English

-A public holiday for both private and public sector employees for Muharram 1, Hijiri 1441.
-This is the beginning of the Islamic New Year.
-This year Muharram falls on Septemeber 1.
+The Federal Authority For Government Human Resources (FAHR) has announced a holiday for Muharram 1, the Islamic New YEar, the beginning of Hijri 1441.

-The Federal Authority for Government Human Resources has announced the holiday on social media.
-The holiday announcement was based on the Council of Ministers Resolution No.37 of 2019.
+The FAHR has announced on social media that the Muharram 1 will be a holiday for both public and private sector employees.
+The announcement was in accordance with the Council of Ministers Resolution No.37 of 2019.

-The first day of Muharram is subject to the sighting of the moon.
-Earlier UAE government has declared that both private-sector employees and the public sector employees will get the same number of holidays.
-Both the sector will get around 14 public holidays.

 ???? ?? ???? ????? #???_?????_??????? ?????
 1441 ?? ??????? ????????? ????? #????????_???????_???????? ?? ????? ????? ?? ??? ????? ???? ????? ??? ?? ??????? ???????? pic.twitter.com/YlFA1oo0zJ